 Having water on hand is just one part of being prepared.
 Knowing how to safely store, treat, filter and purify water can keep you alive.
 To know how much water to have on hand and how to store it, read Water Storage 101.
 This article reviews how to make sure water is safe to drink.
-You can get very, very sick from drinking contaminated water and in a survival situation, sickness can quickly become life or death scenario.
+You can get very, very sick from drinking contaminated water, and in a survival situation, sickness can quickly become a life or death scenario.
 You need water, but more importantly, you need safe drinking water.

 Treating stored water

 Water bottles and water stored from a safe drinking supply (tap water from a municipal plant) should be fine to drink.
 Other stored water, such as from a well, needs to have bleach added to it to treat it.
 The Survival Mom recommends using 1/8 teaspoon of bleach with no additives per gallon if the water is clear.